JimHagan/nr1-entity-report/README.md

-# infra-host-report
+# nr1-entity-report
-Simple tool for extracting a report of all New Relic monitored hosts avaiable to a user based on his user key.
+Simple tool for extracting a report of all New Relic monitored entities avaiable to a user based on his user key.
+Currently supports INFRA HOST, APM APPLICTION, and  BROWSER APPLICATION

 ## Getting started